-All members of the city council shall receive as total compensation for their services a monthly salary which shall be set at the "Low Income Limits" for a family of four (4) as set forth by the U.S. Department of Housing and Urban Development for the area including Los Angeles County for the year 2018.
+All members of the city council shall receive as compensation for their services a monthly salary which is either the amount established by city council ordinance, which shall be set at the "Low Income Limits" for a family of four(4) as set forth by the U.S. Department of Housing and Urban Development for the area including Los Angeles County for the year 2018.
 The City shall not provide any additional compensation to members of the city council for attendance at other meetings of City or City-affiliated commissions, committees, subcommittees, and boards of directors, except the existing council/mayor differential shall continue.
-Any future adjustment to the salaries of city council members shall be in accordance with, and limited by, the provisions of law as set forth in Government Code Section 36516 or any successor provision thereto.
+Any adjustment to the salaries of city council members may be in accordance with, and limited by, the provisions of law as set forth in Government Code Section 36516 or any successor provision thereto.